SecureIdentityAlliance/osia/src/doc/06 - components.rst

 Document Management System
 ==========================

-The document management system component MUST implement the following interfaces:
+The document management system component MAY implement the following interfaces:

 :todo:`To be defined`